gop-community/goplem/README.md

 # goplem
 A Linkedin app to manage skills in the company.
+More info on http://gop-community.github.io/goplem